 - Use fresh, whole, ORGANIC beans which maximizes the antioxidants in the coffee and minimizes toxins.
 Light roast contains slightly higher levels of antioxidants and caffeine than dark roast, but both types still have health benefits.
 The type of coffee you buy and drink makes a huge difference, as it does for many other foods.
 Coffee is often highly sprayed with pesticides and herbicides, so it is best to drink organic coffee if at all possible.

 - Drink your coffee black, or with organic REAL cream.
 Avoid adding refined sugar, artificial flavors, artificial sweeteners, or fake non-dairy ‘creamer’.
 For natural sweetness, try a small drizzle of maple syrup, stevia, monk fruit, or coconut sugar.
 Organic, REAL grass-fed cream is divine and is available in most grocery stores in the US under the Organic Valley brand.
-Coconut cream is also luscious and loaded with healthy, fat burning medium chain triglycerides, to help you burn fat and boost metabolism.
-Add a dollop of grass-fed butter and coconut oil to your coffee and blend into a froth for a delicious frothy healthy fat coffee.
+Coconut cream from a can is also delicious in coffee and loaded with healthy, fat burning medium chain triglycerides, to help you burn fat and boost metabolism.
+If you like the idea of “bulletproof coffee”, try adding a dollop of grass-fed butter and coconut oil to your coffee and blend into a froth for a delicious frothy healthy fat coffee that goes perfect if you’re on a keto diet or any low-carb diet.

 - Avoid coffee from big chain coffee shops if possible.
 These coffees are generally NOT organic, and full of pesticides and herbicides.
 Purchasing organic coffee grown at high altitudes means that it contains the highest levels of antioxidants.
 Many smaller coffee shops contain organic coffee more frequently.
 Or just buy your own organic beans and make it at home so you know it’s organic and free of pesticides and fungicides.